|

 name

-is outside the program's accessible address space.
+refers to a location outside the process's accessible address space.

 - ENOENT